CLINTON v. JONES

 III

 The President, represented by private counsel, filed a petition for certiorari.
-The Acting Solicitor General, representing the United States, supported the petition, arguing that the decision of the Court of Appeals was "fundamentally mistaken" and created "serious risks for the institution of the Presidency."[9]
-In her brief in opposition to certiorari, respondent argued that this "one-of-a-kind case is singularly inappropriate" for the exercise of our certiorari jurisdiction because it did not create any conflict among the Courts of Appeals, it "does not pose any conceivable threat to the functioning of the Executive Branch," and there is no precedent supporting the President's position.[10]
+The Acting Solicitor General, representing the United States, supported the petition, arguing that the decision of the Court of Appeals was “fundamentally mistaken” and created “serious risks for the institution of the Presidency.”9 In her brief in opposition to certiorari, respondent argued that this “one-of-a-kind case is singularly inappropriate” for the exercise of our certiorari jurisdiction because it did not create any conflict among the Courts of Appeals, it “does not pose any conceivable threat to the functioning of the Executive Branch,” and there is no precedent supporting the President‘s position.10

 While our decision to grant the petition, 518 U. S. 1016 (1996), expressed no judgment concerning the merits of the case, it does reflect our appraisal of its importance.
-The *690 representations made on behalf of the Executive Branch as to the potential impact of the precedent established by the Court of Appeals merit our respectful and deliberate consideration.
+The

 Second, our decision rejecting the immunity claim and allowing the case to proceed does not require us to confront the question whether a court may compel the attendance of the President at any specific time or place.
-We assume that the testimony of the President, both for discovery and for use at trial, may be taken at the White House at a time that *692 will accommodate his busy schedule, and that, if a trial is held, there would be no necessity for the President to attend in person, though he could elect to do so.[14]
+We assume that the testimony of the President, both for discovery and for use at trial, may be taken at the White House at a time that

 IV

-Petitioner's principal submissionthat "in all but the most exceptional cases," Brief for Petitioner i,the Constitution affords the President temporary immunity from civil damages litigation arising out of events that occurred before he took officecannot be sustained on the basis of precedent.
+Petitioner‘s principal submission—that “in all but the most exceptional cases,” Brief for Petitioner i, the Constitution affords the President temporary immunity from civil damages litigation arising out of events that occurred before he took office—cannot be sustained on the basis of precedent.

 “As public servants, the prosecutor and the judge represent the interest of society as a whole.
 The conduct of their official duties may adversely affect a wide variety of different individuals, each of whom may be a potential source of future controversy.
 The societal interest in providing such public officials with the maximum ability to deal fearlessly and impartially with the public at large has long been recognized as an acceptable justification for official immunity.
 The point of immunity for such officials is to forestall an atmosphere of intimidation that would conflict with their resolve to perform their designated functions in a principled fashion.”
 Id., at 202-204.

 This reasoning provides no support for an immunity for unofficial conduct.
-As we explained in Fitzgerald, "the sphere of protected action must be related closely to the immunity's justifying purposes."
+As we explained in Fitzgerald, “the sphere of protected action must be related closely to the immunity‘s justifying purposes.”
 Id., at 755.
-Because of the President's broad responsibilities, we recognized in that case an immunity from damages claims arising out of official acts extending to the "outer perimeter of his authority."
+Because of the President‘s broad responsibilities, we recognized in that case an immunity from damages claims arising out of official acts extending to the “outer perimeter of his authority.”
 Id., at 757.
 But we have never suggested that the President, or any other official, has an immunity that extends beyond the scope of any action taken in an official capacity.
-See id., at 759 (Burger, C. J., concurring) (noting that "a President, like Members of Congress, judges, prosecutors, or congressional aidesall having absolute immunityare not immune for acts outside official duties"); see also id., at 761, n.
+See id., at 759 (Burger, C. J., concurring) (noting that “a President, like Members of Congress, judges, prosecutors, or congressional aides—all having absolute immunity—are not immune for acts outside official duties“); see also id., at 761, n.
 4.

 Petitioner‘s effort to construct an immunity from suit for unofficial acts grounded purely in the identity of his office is unsupported by precedent.